Call for Danida Alumni Activity Grants 2021 round 2

 - Co-create with fellow alumni: Find one or two other Danida alumni and develop the proposal together.
 We prioritize activities with at least two organizing alumni members.

 - Incorporate the wider alumni network: Make a clear and realistic plan for engaging as many Danida/Denmark alumni as possible from the local area in your activity/event.
-The grant selection committee will prioritise those activities that clearly demonstrate how they will involve alumni beyond the organising committee and thereby also contribute to strengthening the local alumni network.
+The grant selection committee will prioritize those activities that clearly demonstrate how they will involve alumni beyond the organising committee and thereby also contribute to strengthening the local alumni network.

 If you are awarded a grant